aiidateam/aiida-core/docs/source/howto/workflows.rst

     :pyobject: BetterMultiplyAddIsEvenWorkChain

 This already simplifies the extended work chain, and avoids duplicating the steps of the ``MultiplyAddWorkChain`` in the outline.
-However, we still had copy all of the input definitions of the ``MultiplyAddWorkChain``, and manually extract them from the inputs before passing them to the ``self.submit`` method.
+However, we still had to copy all of the input definitions of the ``MultiplyAddWorkChain``, and manually extract them from the inputs before passing them to the ``self.submit`` method.
 Fortunately, there is a better way of *exposing* the inputs and outputs of subprocesses of the work chain.

 Exposing inputs and outputs